 Causes of Kidney Infection

-A kidney infection is caused by bacteria that enter the urethra and reproduce in the bladder, triggering an infection.
+A kidney infection is caused by bacteria that enter the urethra and reproduce in the bladder, triggering a condition.
 The infection spreads to the kidneys.

 Sometimes, a kidney infection can develop without a bladder infection, for example, if you have a problem with the kidney, such as kidney stones, or if you have diabetes or a weakened immune system.
 There are several ways in which bacteria can achieve this: